A large-scale analysis of public-facing, community-built chatbots on Character.AI: Data

 \subsection{Basic Descriptives}

 Table~\ref{tab:basics} presents summary statistics for users and characters of our complete dataset collected.
 Most users had limited numbers of followers or followees, but had created at least one character.
 The median engagement of characters we collected was nearly 400 unique chats.
 As with nearly all social media sites, engagement was largely skewed towards a small number of users and characters.
-Figure~\ref{fig:ecdf}a) plots the empirical cumulative distribution functions (eCDFs) for the proportion of all following relationships directed to a given percentage of collected users, and Figure~\ref{fig:ecdf}b) plots the eCDF for the proportion of all interactions accounted for by a given percentage of characters.
-Over 80\% of all following relationships are directed towards only 2.6\% of the users (roughly 33,000 users) in our collected sample, and only 1.6\% of the characters in our sample (roughly 48,000) account for over 80\% of all interactions.
+Over 80\% of all following relationships are directed towards only 2.6\% of the users (roughly 33,000 users) in our collected sample, and only 1.6\% of the characters in our sample (roughly 48,000) account for over 80\% of all interactions (see Figure{~\ref{fig:ecdf}} in the appendix).

-Table~\ref{tab:top_chars} presents the top fifteen characters, in terms of the number of chats with the character, in our dataset, along with the first 100 letters\footnote{We use the imprecise term ``letters'' here to avoid overloading the word character.} of the character's greeting.
+Table~\ref{tab:top_chars} presents the top ten characters, in terms of the number of chats with the character, in our dataset, along with the first 100 letters\footnote{We use the imprecise term ``letters'' here to avoid overloading the word ``character.''} of the character's greeting.
 As is clear, characters represent a variety of use cases that go far beyond simple identities to include, e.g., setups for multi-character storylines.
 While we opt not to provide a similar table for popular users (for reasons described above), we note that the most popular ten users on the site, in terms of the number of followers, had between 135,000-350,000 followers, and the characters they created had between 216M to almost one billion chats.
 These users were also fairly prolific in character creation, creating between 100-700 unique characters.